opengisch/pum/README.md

 class Prova(DeltaPy):

     def run(self):
-        # Here goes all the code of the delta file

-        # get the current db version
+        # if you want to get the current db version
         version = self.current_db_version()

-        # get the delta directory path
+        # if you want to get the delta directory path
         delta_dir = self.delta_dir()

-        # get the pg_service name
+        # if you want to get the pg_service name
         pg = self.pg_service()

-        # get the upgrade information table name
+        # if you want to get the upgrade information table name
         table = self.upgrades_table()

-        # print a message
+        # if you want to print a message
         self.write_message('foo')

+        # Here goes all the code of the delta file
+        some_cool_python_command()

 ```